 Gorn: During Pat's murder, the killer stabs so deeply you can actually see her heart being punctured, but that's only the beginning.
 The Magnum release is the only American release with every frame of footage (even the recent DVD releases are missing anywhere from a few frames to a few seconds of footage), and the R-rated cut is only available in a pan-and-scan release, while the uncut version is available in both pan-and-scan and letterboxed releases.

 No Name Given: The actress portraying the Directoress Helena Markos, the titular Mother of Sighs receives no casting credit.
 According to the co-writer of the script, she was a former prostitute found in Rome, but apparently nobody knows anything more about her.

 No Ontological Inertia: When Suzy kills the Mother of Sighs, the reanimated corpse pursuing her instantly disappears and soon after that the entire school burns down.
-The possible reason might be the eradication of the black magic present there which was accumulated and structured in the form of a coven by Helena Markos.
+This is explained by the eradication of the black magic present there which was accumulated and structured in the form of a coven by Helena Markos.

 Slashed Throat: Sara, Suzy's friend, has her throat slashed with a straight razor while trapped in a room full of razor wire.